IRLL/HIPPO_Gym/README.md

     }
 }
 ```
-Exactly how we wish to sent it to the frontend.
+Exactly how we wish it to be sent.

-Now, to recieve messages from Websocket, we continously listen for messages while the trial is not marked as done,
+Now, to receive messages from Websocket, we continuously listen for messages while the trial is not marked as done,
 and send messages to a function to parse the data accordingly.

 ```python